gazebosim/docs/Tutorials/Moving_robot/moving_robot.md

 ```

 We defined the `triggered-publisher` plugin, it accepts messages `Empty` message form the `/start` topic and output a `Twist` message with value `x: 3`, `z: -0.05` to the `/model/vehicle_blue/cmd_vel`.
-Let's try to send a message to `/start`<br/>
+Let's try to send a message to `/start`.

 `ign topic -t "/start" -m ignition.msgs.Empty -p " "`

-Now we should have our robot move.
+Now we should have our robot moving.
 For more details this tutorial describes how the [Triggered Publisher](triggered publisher md) works.

 ### Combine the two plugins (todo: change the name)